Published: August 13, 2025 Tax Planning

 Filing Even If You're a Dependent

-Being claimed as a dependent doesn't excuse students from filing if they meet the income thresholds above.
+Being claimed as a dependent doesn't excuse students from filing if they met the income thresholds above.
 In fact, many dependent students must file their own return if they worked, received unemployment, or earned taxable scholarship income.

 Key Point